The role of HR with regard to California’s overtime payment laws is to meet the following broad objectives:

 As we have explained, the IWC has used the phrase “suffer or permit” in wage orders to define the employment relation since 1916, borrowing the phrase from the common, well-understood wording of contemporary child labor laws. . . .
 Not until 1938 did Congress enact the FLSA, defining the term “employ” with similar language . . . and not until 1961 did the United States Supreme Court engraft onto the language of the FLSA the nonstatutory “economic reality” test for employment.2

-As is customary with judicial opinions, the California Supreme Court did not go on to delineate all differences in the definitions that may exist but confined itself to the facts of the case before it under Wage Order 14 (PDF).
+As is customary with judicial opinions, the California Supreme Court did not go on to delineate all differences in the definitions that may exist but confined itself to the facts of the case before it under Wage Order 14.
 In 16 other wage orders in California, the definition of such a basic concept as employer could depend on the particular industry or occupation at issue.

 Accordingly, California employers must take note that even something as basic as the definition of employer is probably broader under California law as it compares to the FLSA.
 California employers should pay particular attention to the wage order(s) that cover their industry and the occupation(s) at issue.
-California employers should retain qualified California employment law attorneys to address many issues that may seem simple under the FLSA.
+Moreover, California employers should retain qualified California employment law attorneys to address many issues that may seem simple under the FLSA.

 Exempt and nonexempt.
 These are key terms under California law, just as they are under the FLSA.
+See, Overtime: Exemptions: What is the difference between California overtime exemption requirements and federal overtime exemption requirements?

 - Certain professionals.